-Richelle van Gemert has already enjoyed a busy career working for a number of different high profile restaurants, experiences that will all have helped her prepare to compete in the 2019 Wines of South Africa Sommelier Cup.
+Richelle van Gemert has already enjoyed a busy career working for a number of different high profile restaurants, experiences that have all helped helped her come out top in the 2019 Wines of South Africa Sommelier Cup.

 It’s hard to keep up with our top sommeliers.
 Not only are the very best forever on the move, looking to advance their careers by mixing up their own experience and knowledge by testing themselves in different restaurants, they do so whilst taking part in serious sommelier competitions that look even more demanding than heading up the wine team at a prestigious restaurant.

 Richelle van Gemert certainly fits into both those categories.
-She has, for example recently moved from the Adam Handling Group to take up an assistant sommelier role at Core by Clare Smyth and will next month represent the UK in Wines of South Africa’s Sommelier Cup finals in Cape Town.
+She has, for example recently moved from the Adam Handling Group to take up an assistant sommelier role at Core by Clare Smyth and was this month representing the UK in Wines of South Africa’s Sommelier Cup finals in Cape Town.

-Van Gemert faces stiff competition.
-All the other finalists have now been named and include top sommeliers from all over the world including: Martien Marcelissen, The Netherlands; Maja Hempel, Sweden; Samuel Ndichu, Kenya; Takura Makadzange, Zimbabwe; Adam Knoerzer, the US; Andrew Forsyth, Canada; Taku Iguro, Japan; Derek Li Greater, China; Chek Wong Singapore; and Maximilian Wilm from Germany.
+Van Gemert faced stiff competition including: Martien Marcelissen, The Netherlands; Maja Hempel, Sweden; Samuel Ndichu, Kenya; Takura Makadzange, Zimbabwe; Adam Knoerzer, the US; Andrew Forsyth, Canada; Taku Iguro, Japan; Derek Li Greater, China; Chek Wong Singapore; and Maximilian Wilm from Germany.
 They will also compete in Cape Town in the final on September 21.

 Here she explains why she wanted to be a sommelier and put herself through such tests as the Sommelier Cup.